Your guide to India payroll

 Above INR 1,000,00030%

-Any employee earning at least INR 21,000 per month, who is employed at a company with at least 10 to 20 employees, qualifies for ESI benefits.
+Any employee earning up to INR 21,000 per month, who is employed at a company with at least 10 to 20 employees, qualifies for ESI benefits.
 Both employers and employees are required to contribute:

 In some cases, it can be approved to be used for expenses like medical emergencies, higher education, or purchasing a home.

-Employees also contribute 12% of their salary to EPF.
+Employees also contribute 12% of their basic salary and DA to EPF.

 EPS is available only to employees earning INR 15,000 or less per month at the time of joining the scheme.
 Unlike EPF, employees do not contribute directly to EPS.